Anxiety Network

 Each and every one of "the phobias" is different.
 Many times, they are vastly different.
 The only common denominator is that "the phobias" all cause anxiety.

 I can vouch for the fact that a person with agoraphobia, whose life is restricted because of the fear of panic attacks, does not appreciate being lumped together with someone who has a specific fear of spiders.
-Both of these are genuine anxiety problems, but the treatment, level of treatment, and therapy involved is different.
+Both of these are genuine anxiety problems, but the condition, level of treatment, and therapy involved are vastly different.

 To lump all of these anxiety problems together as "the phobias" is not only scientifically inaccurate, but it can create potential problems in regard to diagnosis and appropriate treatment.